FallingCeilingS/AniLamp/README.md

-Three other classes extend `SGNode`: a `ModelNode` contains a reference to a `Model` instance; a `NameNode` is used solely to make the scene graph hierarchy clearer by allowing nodes that contain nothing but a `String` to represent their name; and a `TransformNode` is used to represent a transformation (a `Mat4` instance) to be applied to its children in the scene graph.
+Three other classes extend `SGNode`: a `ModelNode` contains a reference to a `Model` instance; a `NameNode` is used solely to make the scene graph hierarchy clearer by allowing nodes that contain nothing but a `String` to represent their name; and a `TransformNode` is used to represent a transformation (a `Mat4` (transformation matrix) instance) to be applied to its children in the scene graph.

 ![SGNode Inheritance](/pics/scene-graph-node.jpg)

-Comparing this structure to the scene graph of lamp, we have a mixture of `NameNode`s (lamp base, lamp lower arm, lamp head joint, etc), `ModelNode`s (cube) and `TransformNode`s (lamp base rotate, Transform cube to make lower branch, lamp upper joint z rotate, etc).
+Comparing this structure to the scene graph of lamp, we have a mixture of `NameNode`s (lamp base, lamp lower arm, lamp head joint, etc), `ModelNode`s (cube and sphere) and `TransformNode`s (lamp base rotate, lamp upper joint z rotate, lamp tail y rotate, etc).
 This is reflected in the code in Program Listing below. `SGNode` contains a method called `addChild()` which is used to build the scene graph.
 I've used indentation in the program code to make the hierarchy clearer, although some may argue that it makes the code a little more difficult to read.
 It's personal choice.